 Stir together 3/4 cup baking soda and 1/4 cup warm water, noting that a large oven may require more paste.
 If you are adding any essential oils, you can do so here (two to three drops should suffice, but you may add more if desired).

 Always take your racks out even if you are using your oven's self-cleaning function; the heat during the cycle can warp racks.
 Once removed, let them sit in dishwashing liquid for a few hours, scrub with a scouring pad, and then rinse well and dry.
 If racks need heavy-duty cleaning, apply the paste.
 Only use on stainless steel racks; baking soda can discolor aluminum.

 Apply the Paste

 Fill any openings in the oven with foil.
 Using a paintbrush, spread the paste throughout the oven's interior, avoiding bare metal surfaces and the oven door.
+To get into tight corners and tough spots, you can use an old toothbrush.
 Leave overnight.

 Clean It Out

 Remove the paste with a plastic scraper, wetting as needed.
 Wipe with a damp cloth, repeating to remove streaks.

 Using a mixture of equal parts water and white vinegar, clean the oven door with a soft cloth.
 Avoid wetting the gasket.